MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-create-recurring-orders.md

 ---
 # Create Recurring Orders
-The create recurring orders process will find all of the recurring orders based on the options selected in the **Create Recurring Orders** window and will create the new sales orders.
+The create recurring orders process will find all of the recurring orders based on the options selected in the **Create Recurring Orders** page and will create the new sales orders.
 This is a periodic activity that you must run regularly.

 ## To create recurring orders